 Experiencing sudden hair shedding a few weeks after your surgery can be highly distressing.
-Many patients panic, assuming their procedure has failed.
-However, this temporary shedding—medically known as “shock loss” or telogen effluvium—is a completely normal physiological response to scalp trauma.
-Understanding why this happens is essential for anyone evaluating Turkey hair transplant packages, as knowing the timeline will give you peace of mind during your recovery in 2026.
+Many patients panic and assume their procedure has failed.
+However, this temporary shedding—medically known as shock loss or telogen effluvium—is often part of the normal recovery process after scalp trauma.
+Understanding why this happens is essential for anyone evaluating Turkey hair transplant packages, because knowing the timeline can give you peace of mind during recovery in 2026.

-This clinical guide focuses exclusively on the shock loss phase: why it happens to both transplanted and native hairs, the exact timeline, and how our advanced implantation techniques help minimize its effects.
+This clinical guide focuses exclusively on the shock loss phase: why it can happen to both transplanted and native hairs, when it usually starts, how long it may last, and how careful aftercare and surgical planning can help reduce unnecessary stress on the scalp.

-While every patient heals at their own pace, the shedding phase follows a highly predictable biological schedule.
+While every patient heals at a slightly different pace, the shedding phase often follows a predictable pattern.
 For a broader look at your overall healing, you can also review our complete hair transplant recovery timeline.

-No. Shock loss is a temporary condition.
-The hair shaft falls out due to surgical stress, but the hair root (follicle) remains alive and secure under your scalp.
-New hair will typically begin to regrow from these roots between months 3 and 4.
+In most cases, no. Shock loss is usually a temporary shedding phase.
+The visible hair shaft falls out due to surgical stress, but the follicle often remains beneath the scalp.
+New hair typically begins to regrow from these follicles around months 3 to 4, although timing can vary between patients.

 You are just one step away from getting a completely free medical analysis.